Sweet Potato Casserole

 For the Topping

 - Oat Flour: I make this crumble with gluten-free oat flour in place of all-purpose flour.
 Don’t have oat flour?
-No sweat.
+No need to buy any extra ingredients.
 Just grind up some of the same rolled oats that come later on in the recipe.
 See the tips section as well as the recipe card for details.

 - Cinnamon

-- Rolled Oats: Make sure the oats you’re using are certified gluten-free.
+- Rolled Oats: Make sure you’re using certified gluten-free oats for a fully gluten-free sweet potato casserole.
 I highly recommend using rolled oats (also called old-fashioned oats) and not quick or instant oats.

 - Pecans: Chopped pecans bring delicious crunch and nutty flavor to the topping.
-Feel free to omit the pecans if you’re making this recipe nut-free.
+Feel free to substitute walnuts or omit the pecans if you’re making this recipe nut-free.

-Cook the Sweet Potatoes: First, boil the sweet potato chunks until fork-tender, about 15 to 20 minutes.
-Drain, then return the potatoes to the pot to cool.
+- Cook the sweet potatoes.
+Preheat the oven to 375ºF, and grease a 9×13-inch baking dish.
+Meanwhile, boil the sweet potato chunks until fork-tender, about 15 to 20 minutes.
+Drain, then return the potatoes to the pot.

-- Making Oat Flour From Scratch: This is one of my favorite baking hacks.
-Since you’ll already have gluten-free rolled oats on hand for the topping, you can skip buying a fresh bag of oat flour from the store.
+- Make the oat flour from scratch.
+This is one of my favorite baking hacks.
+Since you’ll already have gluten-free rolled oats on hand for the topping, you can skip buying a fresh bag of oat flour.
 All you do instead is pulse the oats in a blender or food processor a few times until you get a fine powder.
-Tada!
-Oat flour from scratch.
+It works like a charm.

 - Add Marshmallows: If you can’t live without marshmallows on your sweet potato casserole, feel free to add them.
 Sprinkle the marshmallows over the top and pop the casserole back in the oven or under the broiler until melty and browned.

-This sweet potato casserole is a classic holiday side dish.
-You’ll find it on the table next to our Thanksgiving Turkey, alongside Mashed Potatoes, Gluten-Free Dinner Rolls, and Roasted Vegetables.
-Here are more easy side dish ideas to round out a meal:
+This sweet potato casserole recipe is a classic holiday side dish.
+You’ll find it on the table next to our Thanksgiving Turkey with Gluten-Free Turkey Gravy, alongside Mashed Potatoes and Gluten-Free Stuffing.
+Here are more ways to round out your ultimate holiday menu:

 Ingredients